-Patients who have a BMI within the normal range of 18.5 to 25 and have maintained a stable late overtime then these patients will most commonly have enough fat stores on defined parts of their body to use for fat transfer to their bum.
+Patients who have a BMI within the normal range of 18.5 to 25 and have maintained a stable weight over time then these patients will most commonly have enough fat stores on defined parts of their body to use for fat transfer to their bum.
 It is commonly thought that patients who are heavier or more overweight are more appropriate candidates for a BBL but this is not correct.

 What if I am too overweight for a BBL?

-At Centre for Surgery, we have strict defined criteria for body mass index prior to having a surgical procedure under general anaesthetic.
-We therefore advise all patients to be at both a healthy and stable weight and are able to maintain their weight after their procedure.
+At Centre for Surgery, we have strictly defined criteria for body mass index prior to having a surgical procedure under general anaesthetic.
+We, therefore, advise all patients to be at both a healthy and stable weight and are able to maintain their weight after their procedure.
 Patients who are looking to lose weight or are in the middle of actively losing weight should not consider having a BBL until they have reached their target weight or are within 3 to 4 kg of the target weight and their BMI should also be under 30.

 There are a number of reasons for this policy.
-Firstly firstly we see ourselves as a result driven practice and want to make sure that you get the best possible result following surgery.
-However the main reason which our surgeons require your weight to be both stable and under BMI 30 is to reduce the risks associated with both anaesthesia and surgery.
+Firstly we see ourselves as a result-driven practice and want to make sure that you get the best possible result following surgery.
+However, the main reason our surgeons require your weight to be both stable and under BMI 30 is to reduce the risks associated with both anaesthesia and surgery.
 There is a clear link between patients who are healthier and who also go on to have a safer procedure.

 With a Brazilian butt lift procedure, there is also a specific reason for maintaining a healthy and stable weight.
 A Brazilian butt lift involves the removal of fat from an area of the body before fat transfer to the buttocks and the pre-requisite for a successful fat transfer is to have good quality donor fat tissue.
 If a patient is overweight, they are more likely to have enlarged fat cells and with BBL surgery your surgeon will want those fat cells to be small enough so that they are more likely to survive the fat transfer process.

-Why should I maintain stable weight after a BBL?
+Why should I maintain a stable weight after a BBL?

 It is well known that fluctuations in weight can potentially affect the results of your BBL and this applies both before and after the procedure.
 The behaviour of fat cells is fairly predictable if the patient gains weight then these fat cells will enlarge in size and if a patient loses weight the fat cells will reduce in size.
 If you significantly gain weight after the procedure, then the volume of your buttocks will also increase in keeping with the rest of your body.
 The volume of the buttocks will decrease along with other parts of the body with significant weight loss.

-We would advise all patients to maintain a stable weight following the BBL so that you can maintain your nicely contoured and curvaceous shape and also so that the areas from where fat was harvested remain nicely contoured and sculpted.
+We would advise all patients to maintain a stable weight following the BBL so that they can maintain their nicely contoured and curvaceous shape and also so that the areas from where fat was harvested remain nicely contoured and sculpted.